Find and fix writing mistakes instantly

 Simple Preposition Examples

-Of and by are just a few simple connecting words.
-How do you use each one in a sentence?
+Of and by are a couple of simple connecting words.
+How do you use each one in a prepositions example?

 Of can either show possession or express an amount.